-Note: The Himalaya Mine is a privately-owned mine and is not open to the public.
+Note: The Himalaya Mine is a privately-owned mine.
 It is accessible only through OTHER privately-owned property.
-Owners will have any trespassers prosecuted to the full extent of the law.
+Please contact the Himalaya Mine prior to visiting.

 Two of DesertUSA's staff were invited on a rare tour of the privately-owned Himalaya Mine to learn first-hand how the beautiful, gem-quality tourmaline is located and extracted from the mine.

-On the morning of the tour, our group met at Dudley's Bakery, located at the foot of Julian Mountain in Santa Isabel, CA. After friendly introductions were made, our caravan of six cars, headed north toward Mesa Grande.
+On the morning of the tour, our group met at Dudley's Bakery, located at the foot of Julian Mountain in Santa Isabel, CA. After friendly introductions were made, our caravan of six cars headed north toward Mesa Grande.
 The drive from Dudley's to Gem Hill, where the Himalaya Mine is located, took about 30 minutes.
-We had to pass through a series of private roads with gates, which ended in a long, graded road that wound up to the home of our gracious hosts, Maryann and Bob, the current owners of the Himalaya Mine.
+We had to pass through a series of private roads with gates, which ended in a long, graded road that wound up to the home of our gracious hosts, Maryann and Bob.

 As we piled out of our cars, a sense of excitement and adventure started to build.
 We all gathered around Bob and Maryann as they began to give us an overview of the mine and what we would see during our tour.
 Apparently, there are three mining claims associated with the Himalaya Mine and its surrounding dumps.
 One of the claims, located in the dumps directly in the portal of the mine, had expired, and another group of miners seized the opportunity to register it before the last claimant could refile.
 Because of this new situation, we were not allowed to rockhound in many of the dumps surrounding the mine.